Mortal Kombat 3: Gameplay

 All of the different styles of finishing moves featured in Mortal Kombat II (Fatalities, including the non-lethal Babality and Friendship moves) return in MK3.
-Additionally, the rumored Animality, where the character transforms into an animal in order to kill their opponent, is featured for the first time.
+Additionally, Animalities, where the character transforms into an animal in order to kill their opponent, are featured for the first time.
 To perform an Animality, the player must first perform a Mercy, another new feature where the character can restore a tiny amount of their opponent's health bar after winning two rounds.
 If the opponent is defeated again, an Animality can be performed.
 Finally, three new Stage Fatalities can be performed in the Subway, the Bell Tower and the Pit 3.

 Another concept introduced in this game is the "Kombat Kode", a six-symbol code entered at the VS screen in a two-player game to modify gameplay, fight hidden characters or display certain messages.
 Also introduced in this game was the "Ultimate Kombat Kode", a 10-character code using symbols, that could be entered on the game over screen after the continue screen disappears in single player mode.
 It was used to unlock a robotic version of the character Smoke; it can be done by either the player or the arcade operator.
 The arcade owner could reset this code by accessing the game's diagnostic menu and resetting the game to the factory settings within the MK3 cabinet (except in version 2.1, which can only be done by accessing the EJB menu).
-The codes were revealed through gaming magazines, promotional material, and other Mortal Kombat media; two pinball machines released around this time by Williams/Bally/Midway, Jack-Bot and No Fear: Dangerous Sports, also provided codes, and some of the text messages in this game were intended to lead players to the hidden codes in those games.
+The codes were revealed through gaming magazines, promotional material, and other Mortal Kombat media; three pinball machines released around this time by Williams/Bally/Midway, Jack-Bot, No Fear: Dangerous Sports, and Theatre of Magic, also provided codes, and some of the text messages in this game were intended to lead players to the hidden codes in those games.

 Plot

 Weary of continuous losses in tournament battle, Shao Kahn, who lost to Liu Kang in the Outworld tournament in the previous game, enacts a 10,000-year-old plan.
 He would have his Shadow Priests, led by Shang Tsung, revive his former Queen Sindel, who unexpectedly died at a young age.
 However, she would not be revived in the Outworld, but in Earthrealm.
 This would allow Shao Kahn to cross the boundary lines and reclaim his queen.
-When Sindel is reincarnated in Earthrealm, Shao Kahn reaches across the dimensions to reclaim her, and as a result, Earthrealm gradually becomes a part of Outworld, stripping billions of their souls.
+When Sindel is reincarnated in Earthrealm, Shao Kahn reaches across the dimensions to reclaim her and, as a result, Earthrealm gradually becomes a part of Outworld, stripping billions of their souls.
 Only a few are spared, protected by Raiden.
 He tells them that Shao Kahn must be stopped, but he cannot interfere; due to his status, he has no power in Outworld, and Earthrealm is partially merged with Outworld.
 Shao Kahn has unleashed extermination squads to kill any Earthrealm survivors.
 Also, Raiden's protection only extends to the soul, not to the body, so his chosen warriors have to fight the extermination squads and repel Shao Kahn.
 With his final defeat, every human on Earthrealm is restored.

 The game also contains several subplots: